osilander/bacterial-genomics-intro/ngs-annotation/index.rst

 ..
 Attention::

    You may find that you need to downgrade blast.
-If so you can downgrade it using ``conda install blast=2.2``
+If so you can downgrade it using ``conda install blast=2.2``.
+Alternatively, you may find that ``prokka`` fails completely.
+In this case you will need to run it in a fresh environment.
+First, deactivate your ``ngs`` environment: ``conda deactivate``.
+Then, type: ``conda create -n prokka -c bioconda -c prokka``.
+This may take a couple of minutes.
+After, you will have a new ``prokka`` environment that you will need to activate using ``conda activate prokka``.
+Nowe you should be able to run ``prokka``.

 Next, perform your annotation on either your ``spades`` or ``flye`` assemblies.
 Make sure you designate a different output folder for your annotations.